Benardakaka/InstagramClone/README.md

 ## Description
-This is Website Application that allows users to sign up, upload pictures,view other user's pictures,like them, comment on them and also follow the other users.
+This is Website Application that allows users to sign up, upload pictures,view other user's pictures,like them, comment on them and also follow the other users..
    |